 BATH, Maine (AP) — A woman who lost her husband and son in Maine's deadliest shooting is seeking the gunman's health and military records through the probate process.

-Complete medical records from the Army reservist's two hospital stays and full records from his lengthy career in the Army Reserve may help families understand why the mass shooting occurred and what steps could have prevented it, said Travis Brennan, one of her lawyers.
+Complete medical records from the Army reservist's time in two hospitals and full records from his lengthy career in the Army Reserve may help families understand why the mass shooting occurred and what steps could have prevented it, said Travis Brennan, one of her lawyers.

 “It’s a critical piece of the puzzle.
 Without that information, there are a lot of unanswered questions.
 Obtaining this information is critical to a fundamental objective here — which is accountability,” he said.